A POCKET MUSIC MACHINE that anyone can play

 Beats.
 Melodies.
 Airhorns.
 Noise.

-What if there were a pocket sound toy that was smaller than anything out there, and could do more?
+What if there were a pocket music machine that was smaller than anything out there, and could do more?

 And why not make it programmable so you can make it do whatever you want?

 Here's the full story.
 I love sound, and sound art, and music gear.
 And playing music out loud with other people is really fun.
 And there are portable instruments, like a ukelele, that are nice and small.
 So I wanted to make a pocket electronic music device that was like that, but could make all sorts of sounds!
 Would be easy to get into, but still enough of an instrument that one could play it on purpose.